Resident Website Information – Crystal Palace Park 2025

 A Noise Management Plan will be produced as part of the planning process.
 The volume levels have been agreed with Bromley Council and will be monitored on site by the industry’s leading acoustic consultants in conjunction with the London Borough of Bromley and with consultation from Lambeth, Southwark, Croydon and Lewisham.
 Amplified music will start no earlier than 10:00 and cease no later than 22:30.

 On the day before and on the event days, sound checks will occur.
-Times of sound checks will be agreed with Bromley Council in advance and communicated to the community.
+Times of sound checks will be agreed with Bromley Council in advance and communicated to the community via this website.
 Sound checks will not take place on any other days.

 During the show or at any point in the build-up, you can report noise complaints to the Community Hotline or email address.
 This line will be operation from 8:00am-8:00pm in the build/break, and 8:00am-11:30pm approximately (or later if necessary) on show days.
 We would urge everyone to report their complaint to this number in the first instance as all calls are logged and recorded and it allows our expect noise engineers to respond quickly.